Definition of concentration in chemistry

 - Analysis: Analysis antibiotic residues by LC-MS/MS.

-Common evaporation concentration techniques
+Common evaporation techniques

-Common concentration techniques used in laboratories include: rotary evaporation, nitrogen evaporation, centrifugal evaporation, and vacuum-vortex evaporation.
+Common concentration techniques used in laboratories include rotary evaporation, nitrogen evaporation, centrifugal evaporation, and vacuum-vortex evaporation.

 Rotary evaporation